MovementLink Workout Programming

 You will notice a deload week after the strength mesocycle and a taper week after the peaking mesocycle where volumes are lower and intensities are relatively lower.
 These weeks are mixed in to manage fatigue and promote supercompensation.

-More Classes will be released soon!!!
+More Classes will be released in the future!!!

 Let’s Get to Work!